sdrasco/BlameBot/README.md

 - [colorful report](report.pdf): A colorful report.

+Keep in mind that BlameBot has full artistic license when it comes to color scheme, report layout, etc.  Once in a while it halucinates a style so inovative that it isn't human redable.
+When that happens, try, try again.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file for more details.